Our Committee

 Committee Member

-Iris Woods is currently an Aboriginal Health Worker with the Great Southern Aboriginal Health Service.
-Previously she was an Indigenous Liaison Officer with the WA Department of Education’s Peel District Office where she worked promoting Noongar language and cultural activities and translated many children’s songs into Noongar.
+Iris Woods has worked as an Aboriginal Health Worker with the Great Southern Aboriginal Health Service.
+Prior to that she was an Indigenous Liaison Officer with the WA Department of Education’s Peel District Office where she worked promoting Noongar language and cultural activities and translated many children’s songs into Noongar.
 She is also a teacher of Noongar language with extensive experience and language skills.
 In 1995 Iris won the Barry Hayward Outstanding Achievement Aboriginal Individual Award, and was nominated for the Premier’s Active Citizenship Awards, Australia Day 2009, for services to her community.
 Iris also was Coordinator for Noongar Language Teachers networking in Peel-Fremantle District Education.

 Iris is a founding member of the Koolbardies Talking Women’s Friendship Circle where Aboriginal and non Aboriginal women work together to learn about cultural differences and support projects that increase the capacity of Aboriginal youth through the development of life skills.
 She was an adviser on the Board of Management of the Mandurah Youth Centre, a member of the City of Mandurah’s Aboriginal Advisory Group, and is a member of the Wirlomin Cultural Elders Reference Group.
 Across the board, Iris is an advocate for the stolen generations, redress and helping others.
 She is a regular guest speaker on history, language and culture at schools and within the community.
 Iris also served as the chief advisor for the Noongar children’s television program Waabiny Time on NITV.